 Diagnostic methods

-Before you assign complex therapy and to confirm the pathology, the specialist usually prescribes a diagnosis, as a result of which you can accurately find out about the presence of an oval hole.
-The standard technique is the method of listening, or auscultation, of the sternum during examination of the baby: in pathology, the doctor records systolic-type murmurs.
+Before you appoint complex therapy and confirm the pathology, the specialist usually prescribes a diagnosis, as a result of which you can accurately find out about the presence of an oval hole.
+The standard technique is the method of listening, or auscultation, of the sternum during the examination of the baby: in case of pathology, the doctor records systolic type noises.
 There are more reliable methods, including ECG and ultrasound.

-If the parts of the canal do not completely cover the edges of the hole, it is recommended to see a specialist as soon as possible and undergo a complete examination.
-Echocardiographic imaging is the main technique, it is assigned to every child who has achieved months of age, as evidenced by the new standards in the field of pediatrics.
+If parts of the canal do not completely cover the edges of the hole, it is recommended to contact a specialist as soon as possible and undergo a full examination.
+Visualization using echocardiography is the main technique; it is prescribed to every child who reaches one month old, as evidenced by new standards in the field of pediatrics.
 If a patient has heart defects, he is sometimes recommended to undergo ecocardiography through the esophagus and undergo an angiographic study in a specialized hospital.

-The method of treating a child or an adult depends on age, the presence of additional pathologies and whether the patient has signs of pathology or not.
-If there are no symptoms, and the defect is not accompanied by additional problems, the patient does not feel worse, you just need to be examined by a pediatrician, therapist and cardiologist.
-Doctors will be able to assess the state of the oval groove and take appropriate measures in time, prescribe treatment.
-If the window does not close naturally for up to five years, then corrective drugs are prescribed.
+The method of treatment for a child or adult depends on age, the presence of additional pathologies and whether the patient has signs of pathology or not.
+If there are no symptoms, and the defect is not accompanied by additional problems, the patient’s health does not worsen, you just need to be examined by a pediatrician, therapist and cardiologist.
+Doctors will be able to assess the condition of the oval depression and take appropriate measures in time and prescribe treatment.
+If the window does not close naturally before the age of five, corrective medications are prescribed.

 Important!
-When it comes to an oval-type window, the dimensions of which do not exceed the normal 5 mm, surgical correction is not required.
-In the presence of a large deepening, specialists can prescribe an operation in conjunction with corrective therapy.
+When it comes to an oval-type window, the normal size of which does not exceed 5 mm, surgical correction is not required.
+If there is a large depression, specialists may prescribe surgery together with corrective therapy.

-The risk group includes patients who do not have pronounced signs, but the occurrence of ischemia, heart attack, stroke, pathologies of veins in the legs or other diseases is likely.
-In some cases, surgery may be required when the oval window is too large in diameter, and blood enters the left atrium.
-Among the techniques, surgery of the endovascular type stands out: during the operation, the patient is inserted a catheter into the vein of the thigh, which is then carried out to the zone of the right atrium.
+Patients at risk are those who do not have pronounced signs, but ischemia, heart attack, stroke, pathologies of the veins in the legs or other diseases are likely to occur.
+In some cases, surgery may be required when the oval window is too large in diameter and blood flows into the left atrium.
+Among the techniques, endovascular type surgery stands out: during the operation, a catheter is inserted into the patient’s thigh vein, which is then passed to the area of the right atrium.

-The path of the catheter is monitored using an X-ray machine and an ultrasound probe, which are inserted through the esophagus.
-Then, through such catheters, occluders are passed, which cover the opening well.
+The path of the catheter is monitored using an X-ray machine and an ultrasound probe, which are placed through the esophagus.
+Then occluders are passed through such catheters, which cover the hole well.
 This technique also has disadvantages, since occluders can provoke inflammatory processes in the tissues of the heart.
-There are additional way solutions to the problem, which is a special patch inserted through a catheter, which is then opened in the atrium.
-It regenerates tissues well and dissolves on its own within thirty days.
+There are also additional method solution to the problem, which is a special patch inserted through a catheter, which then opens into the atrium.
+It regenerates tissue well and dissolves on its own within thirty days.

 Preventing complications

-The appearance of complications can cause dangerous conditions, including the risk of thromboembolism, such patients need to more often study the condition of the veins in the lower extremities.
-Adults with an open oval groove usually undergo thromboembolism prophylaxis if surgery is to be done.
-Such measures include taking anticoagulants or bandaging the legs, a number of additional techniques.
-Often, with this problem, symptoms of cardiac conduction problems and blood pressure abnormalities can be observed.
+The occurrence of complications can cause dangerous conditions, including the risk of thromboembolism; such patients need to study the condition of the veins in the lower extremities more often.
+Adults with a patent foramen ovale usually receive thromboembolic prophylaxis if surgery is to be performed.
+Such measures include taking anticoagulants or bandaging the legs, and a number of additional techniques.
+Often with this problem, symptoms of cardiac conduction problems and blood pressure disorders may occur.

-Special preparations for improving metabolic processes strengthen the tissues and muscles of the organ during treatment.
-The list of drugs includes medicines with the addition of magnesium, drugs that can improve the conduction of the heart impulse, drugs that can activate bioenergetic processes.
-General guidelines for patients with an open oval window include reducing physical activity, adhering to a daily routine, and treatment in sanatoriums.
+Special preparations to improve metabolic processes strengthen the tissues and muscles of the organ during treatment.
+The list of drugs includes medications with the addition of magnesium, drugs that can improve the conductivity of the heart impulse, and drugs that can activate bioenergetic processes.
+General instructions for patients with a patent foramen ovale include reducing physical activity, maintaining a daily routine, and treatment in sanatoriums.

-Open oval window in a newborn: what is it?
+Open foramen ovale in a newborn: what is it?

-The oval window in the heart is a developed intrauterine opening, covered with a special fold-valve, which is located on the septum between the atria.
+The oval window in the heart is a hole developed in utero, covered with a special fold-valve, which is located on the septum between the atria.
 This window communicates between the right and left atria of the fetus during the embryonic period.
-Thanks to him, part of the placental blood enriched with oxygen can flow from the right atrium to the left, bypassing the non-functioning lungs of the future baby.
-Thus, a normal blood supply to the head, neck, brain and spinal cord occurs.
+Thanks to it, part of the oxygenated placental blood can flow from the right atrium to the left, bypassing the non-functioning lungs of the unborn baby.
+This ensures normal blood supply to the head, neck, brain and spinal cord.

-During the first breath, the child's lungs and pulmonary circulation begin to function, and the need for communication between the right and left atrium loses its relevance.
-When the child inhales and the first cry of the child, the pressure created in the left atrium becomes higher than in the right, and, in most cases, the valve slams and closes the oval window.
-Subsequently, it is overgrown with muscle and connective tissue and disappears completely.
+During the first breath, the child’s lungs and pulmonary circulation begin to function, and the need for communication between the right and left atria loses its relevance.
+When the baby inhales and first cries, the pressure created in the left atrium becomes higher than in the right, and, in most cases, the valve slams and closes the oval window.
+Subsequently, it is overgrown with muscle and connective tissue and completely disappears.
 But it happens that the oval window remains open.
-What is the threat of such a condition, how to correct it in a newborn and whether it needs to be done - this is what this article is about.
+What threatens this condition, how to correct it in a newborn and whether it needs to be done - this is what this article is about.

 The oval window in 40-50% of full-term healthy newborns is anatomically closed by a valve already in the first 2-12 months of life, and its functional closure occurs at 2-5 hours of life.
-Sometimes it remains partially open or, under certain conditions (valve defect, severe crying, screaming, tension in the anterior abdominal wall, etc.) does not close.
-The presence of an open oval window after 1-2 years is considered a minor anomaly in the development of the heart (MARS syndrome).
+Sometimes it remains partially open or, under certain conditions (valve defect, strong crying, screaming, tension in the anterior abdominal wall, etc.) does not close.
+The presence of a patent foramen ovale after 1-2 years is considered a minor anomaly of cardiac development (MARS syndrome).
 In some cases, the oval window can close at any other time and completely spontaneously.
 Among adults, it is observed in 15-20% of cases.
-Such a prevalence of this anomaly has become an urgent problem for cardiology and requires monitoring.
+This prevalence of this anomaly has become an urgent problem for cardiology and requires monitoring.

 Causes